Lady Palm (Rhapis excelsa) Indoor Care, Common Problems & Solutions

 If you are looking to own the magnificent Lady Palm, you may get them online from Etsy (Link to Etsy).

-Rhapis excelsa Care Indoors
+How to Care for Rhapis excelsa Indoors

-Rhapis excelsa requires regular pruning to keep it neat as well as discourage pest and disease infestations.
+Lady Palm care requires regular pruning to keep it neat as well as discourage pest and disease infestations.
 Repotting is needed every 3 years when it has outgrown its current pot.
 Keep on reading for more on these growing conditions and how to achieve them.

 Lady Palm, Rhapis excelsa